omarathon/tabula/docs/security.md

 Security headers
 ----------------

-We set most of the other security headers you'd expect to see (XCTO, STS, RP, XFO, XXP - in blocking mode, FP etc).
+We set most of the other security headers you'd expect to see (X-Content-Type-Options, HSTS, Referrer-Policy, X-Frame-Options, X-XSS-Protection - in blocking mode, Feature-Policy, Expect-CT etc).

 User uploads are served `Content-Disposition: attachment`.

 Virus scanning
 --------------